timlenertz/tff-nd/README.md

 * **Opaque view** where elements are replaced by frames or runtime-determined size and structure.
 Casting from and back to concrete `ndarray_view`, rendering given number of inner dimensions opaque.
 Provides type erasure and removes unnecessary templatization in application code operating on arbitrary data.
-For example `ndarray<3, int>` may be casted to `ndarray_opaque_view<1, ndarray_frame>`, and then back to `ndarray<3, int>`.
+For example `ndarray_view<3, int>` may be casted to `ndarray_opaque_view<1, ndarray_frame>`, and then back to `ndarray_view<3, int>`.
 Runtime verification of type.
 For POD-data (even strided), assignment and comparison possible in opaque state.

 * **Opaque array** which is created and allocated in opaque state.
 Frames of may be of application-defined structure, instead of being casted `ndarray`s.
 Runtime-determined alignment requirement of frames is respected.
 Integrates application-defined *frame handle* class for convenient access to frame content.

+Possible future features:

+* Element-wise arithmetic or other operations on `ndarray_view`, possibly parallelized execution.
+* More features from _Numpy_ ndarray.
+* Convolution operations with _n_-dimensional kernel.
+* Arrays with non-contiguous memory, possibly partially offloaded to secondary storage.
+* Oblique slices, for example sloped line in 2D image.
+Iteration using Bresenham's line algorithm or similar.
+* Virtual memory mapping optimization for wrap-around, allowing contiguous memory access across border.
+* Helper functions for passing data to and from OpenCL or other accelerator API.
+* Subset of library useable from inside C++ OpenCL kernel code.